Split-Community/split_support_tools/python_admin_api_tool/README.md

    - This will export all groups and the users in each group.

 2. Export Segments
    - This will export all segments across all workspaces and environments as well as the corresponding keys.
-Note that depending on how many segments you have, how many keys in each segment, this can take a few minutes to run.

 3. Export Splits
    - This will export all Splits (not the definitions) across all workspaces and environments.

 4. Export Split Definitions
    - This will export all Splits definitions across all workspaces and environments.
-Note that depending on how many splits you have this can take a few minutes to run.

 5. Export Users
    - This will export all ACTIVE users (cannot export inactive users).